sheuschk/internship_mysite/README.md

 deployment:
 * no requirement.txt or Pipfile is written
 * django>=2.1.2 and python>=3.5 must be installed  (pip install django)
 * to start via command line:
-..* get in the ordner manage.py
+  * get in the project ordner with the manage.py
-..* type the command: py manage.py runserver
+  * type the command: py manage.py runserver
-..* testing the polls app: py manage.py test polls
+  * testing the polls app: py manage.py test polls
 * the database is uploaded, to bring some sample data and an admin, that the app could be started without creating a user
+  * name=admin
-* admin   name=admin, password=admin
+  * password=admin

 functionalities:
 * Basic funtionalities from the tutorial